Newborn Jaundice – A Complete Guide

 Babies who are not able to get enough breast milk, lose a lot of weight, or are dehydrated may need extra expressed breast milk or medically recommended formula for a short time.
 Mothers who supplement with formula should continue to breastfeed and/or pump regularly to maintain their milk supply.

 This is a different type of jaundice due to liver disease (Not due to excessive red blood cell breakdown or immature liver).
-There are several diseases that can cause jaundice in new born such as biliary atresia (Block in bile duct), metabolic disorders, genetic disorders etc
+There are several diseases that can cause jaundice in newborn such as biliary atresia (Block in the bile duct), metabolic disorders, genetic disorders, etc.

 We can request the lab to perform split bilirubin, where they will look at indirect fraction and direct fraction of bilirubin.
 If the indirect fraction is more than 10% of total bilirubin, it is suggestive of cholestatic jaundice.
 All cholestatic jaundice has to be thoroughly investigated as it always indicates underlying liver disease.